+ LR-Icons

 Federal Direct Loans

 Borrowers should have Federal Direct Loans.
-Or, federal loans which are not Direct Loans (made directly by the US Department of Education) may be consolidated into Direct Loans.
+Federal loans which are not Direct Loans (made directly by the US Department of Education) may be consolidated into Direct Loans.
 This is often the first step for borrowers who have a wide array of loans which may include Perkins Loans, FFELP loans, and others.
-Learn more at studentaid.gov/consolidation.
+Learn more at studentaid.gov/loan-consolidation.

-Borrowers must enroll in an income-driven repayment program to pursue PSLF.
-The 10-year standard plan is a qualifying repayment program in the pursuit of PSLF, but it would result in the borrower having the loan entirely paid off at the time of forgiveness.
+Borrowers typically enroll in an IDR plan to pursue PSLF.
+The 10-year Standard Repayment Plan is also a qualifying repayment program in the pursuit of PSLF.

 120 qualifying payments

-Participants will need to make 120 on-time qualifying payments over ten years to qualify for tax-free PSLF forgiveness of any remaining balance.
-These payments do not need to be consecutive, so if a borrower worked in the private sector for a period of time and came back, they’d pick up where they left off progress-wise.
+Participants will need to make 120 on-time qualifying payments over ten years to qualify for PSLF forgiveness of any remaining balance.
+These payments do not need to be consecutive, so if a borrower worked in the private sector for a period of time and came back to qualifying public sector work, they’d pick up where they left off progress-wise.

 Eligible job fields